-Bodies Of Desire, their award-winning visual poetry film, which they wrote, directed, co-produced, and voiced premiered on Nowness Asia and has been curated by GirlsInFilm and Nowness #LoveSick series.
-The film has also been archived by Otherness Archive, UK.
-Bodies of Desire was also included as one of the #FiveFilmsForFreedom 2021, an initiative by British Film Institute's LGBTQIA++ festival - BFI Flare and British Council, that champions five films each year in support of LGBTIQIA+ and showcases the films in over 200 countries and principalities in various languages.
+Bodies Of Desire, their award-winning visual poetry film, which they wrote, directed, co-produced and voiced, premiered on Nowness Asia and has been curated by GirlsInFilm, Nowness #LoveSick series, Otherness Archive and Directors Notes.
+The film was included as one of the #FiveFilmsForFreedom 2021, an initiative by British Film Institute's LGBTQIA++ festival - BFI Flare and British Council, that champions five films each year in support of LGBTIQIA+ and showcases the films in over 200 countries and principalities in various languages.
 Bodies Of Desire won Special Jury Award for The Best International Short at RIO Festival De Cinema LGBTQIA+ 2021.
 It also won Best Music Video at Global Indian Film Festival 2021.
-The film has been officially selected at 32 film festivals so far, including Fringe Fest (UK), Outfest LA 2021(US), BFI Flare(UK), Berlin Commercials (Germany), Toronto Queer Film Festival, Zebra Poetry Festival (Germany), Queer Womxn Fest (London), Indian Film Festival of Melbourne (Australia) and many more.
-The film has been screened and curated at multiple events across the globe.
-You may visit the film's official page HERE.
+The film has been officially selected at 38 film festivals so far, including Fringe Fest (UK), Outfest LA 2021(US), BFI Flare(UK), Berlin Commercials (Germany), Toronto Queer Film Festival, Zebra Poetry Festival (Germany), Queer Womxn Fest (London), Indian Film Festival of Melbourne (Australia) and many more.
+The film continues to be screened and curated at multiple events across the globe.
+You may visit the film's official page here.

-Originally a student of linguistics, Varsha's entry into the field of storytelling was more of stumbling than a conscious choice.
+Originally a student of linguistics, Varsha's entry into the world of storytelling was more of a stumbling than a conscious decision.
 Varsha grew up in a middle-class household with their late mother, a painter and a librarian, who introduced them to the world of art and literature at a very young age.
-Consequently, they took up writing early on in their adolescence and over time it became the conduit through which they continue to express and interact with the world.
-Varsha's latest zine, My Body Is A Prison, from their ongoing series Origami Folds is available on Amazon Kindle and has also been curated by Zine Club Chicago (U.S), State University Of New York's Sojourner Truth Library (U.S), Queer Zine Library (UK), and Grrrl Zine (UK) in their zine collection.
-Their work has also appeared in zines by Forbidden Verses, The Rights Collective and South Asian Sisters Speak (SASS), The Local Color Zine, Pinjratod, Ratio Auream Publishers.
-Their essay, "Labels, In a not-so-perfect world", reflecting on their experiences with labels in the discourse around gender and identity is available on The Lipstick Politico.
+Consequently, they took up writing early on in their adolescence, and over time it became the conduit through which they continue to express and interact with the world.
+My Body Is A Prison, a photo-poetry zine from their ongoing series Origami Folds is available on Amazon Kindle and has also been curated by Zine Club Chicago (U.S), State University Of New York's Sojourner Truth Library (U.S), Queer Zine Library (UK), and Grrrl Zine (UK).
+'The Diary of A. Nobody', a zine anthology and fan-fiction series based on Orwell's Nineteen-Eighty Four, has been curated by Zine Club Chicago (U.S) and Queer Zine Library (UK).
+Their work has also appeared in publications by Munich Zine, Nerve Zine, Forbidden Verses, The Rights Collective, South Asian Sisters Speak (SASS), One Future Collective, The Local Color Zine, Pinjratod, Ratio Auream Publishers.
+Their essay, "Labels, In a not-so-perfect world", reflecting on their experiences with labels in the discourse around gender and identity, is available on The Lipstick Politico.
 Their photo-poetry zine ‘Whispers To My Shadows’, was showcased at ‘Queer Futures Archives’, as a part of the ‘Burn All The Books That Call You The Unknown” exhibition 2021 Parramatta Riverside Theater, Sydney.
 Excerpts from ‘Bodies Of Desire’, their ongoing mixed-media anthology, were also showcased at the same exhibition.
 Their first anthology titled, The End of The Line, is currently in production for publication.
-You may read their blog and other published work HERE.
+You may read their blog and other published work here.